bryce-wedig/todoist-reschedule-overdue/README.md

   "integration_page_id": "------------------------"
 }
 ```
-where the Notion page IDs can be retrieved from its URL
+where the Notion page's ID can be retrieved from its URL
 - Schedule the script with `cron`: for example, to execute every night at 12:01am,

 ```